5 Project Management Principles

 2. Sketch out a scope and goals for your project

-While you’re busy getting your project off the ground, the initiation phase transitions to planning.
+While you’re busy getting your project off the ground, the initiation phase transitions to the planning phase.
 As you assess how valuable your project is and what problem it’s solving for the company, sketch out a scope and goals for your project.
+Give your project a clear vision when you understand scope for project management.

 To help stay on track, try answering these questions: